Louise Bourgeois: Later life

+In the 1972 Bourgeois was part of the group exhibition of 13 Women Artists at the 117 Prince Street Gallery in New York City.

 In 1973, Bourgeois started teaching at the Pratt Institute, Cooper Union, Brooklyn College and the New York Studio School of Drawing, Painting and Sculpture.
 From 1974 until 1977, Bourgeois worked at the School of Visual Arts in New York where she taught printmaking and sculpture.
 She also taught for many years in the public schools in Great Neck, Long Island.

 In the early 1970s, Bourgeois held gatherings called "Sunday, bloody Sundays" at her home in Chelsea.
 These salons would be filled with young artists and students whose work would be critiqued by Bourgeois.
 Bourgeois's ruthlessness in critique and her dry sense of humor led to the naming of these meetings.
 Bourgeois inspired many young students to make art that was feminist in nature.
-However, Louise's long-time friend and assistant, Jerry Gorovoy, has stated that Louise considered her own work "pre-gender."
+However, Bourgeois' long-time friend and assistant, Jerry Gorovoy, has stated that Bourgeois considered her own work "pre-gender".

 Bourgeois aligned herself with activists and became a member of the Fight Censorship Group, a feminist anti-censorship collective founded by fellow artist Anita Steckel.
 In the 1970s, the group defended the use of sexual imagery in artwork.
 Steckel argued, "If the erect penis is not wholesome enough to go into museums, it should not be considered wholesome enough to go into women."

 In 1978 Bourgeois was commissioned by the General Services Administration to create Facets of the Sun, her first public sculpture.
 The work was installed outside of a federal building in Manchester, New Hampshire.
 Bourgeois received her first retrospective in 1982, by the Museum of Modern Art in New York City.
 Until then, she had been a peripheral figure in art whose work was more admired than acclaimed.
 In an interview with Artforum, timed to coincide with the opening of her retrospective, she revealed that the imagery in her sculptures was wholly autobiographical.
 She shared with the world that she obsessively relived through her art the trauma of discovering, as a child, that her English governess was also her father's mistress.